vinkels/RL_visual_task/README.md

 ## Getting Started

-All code is created and tested with python 2.7.13.

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+All code is designed to run and tested in python 2.7.13.
+To be able to run the code you need all libraries mentioned in prerequisites.To run the code navigate to the directory in your terminal and run main.py (python main.py).

 ### Prerequisites